Updated: Dec 12, 2020

-“Mucho cuidado.
+“Mucho cuidado!
 Mucho cuidado!” the old man said.

-The down side of the mountain was raining less intensely thankfully.
+The down side of the mountain was raining less intensely, thankfully.
 As we descended, the road was rough but smoother than the upward side.
 The lightening rain brought hope that soon we’d be in civilization.
 The road continued, heading further into the mountains and never dropping below 12,000 feet said my GPS.

 The problem is, we’d only seen random names on our GPS apps and had no idea whether they were towns or what.
 In fact, we didn’t really know where we were going other than east.
-Any towns didn’t really show on the GPS, so it was hard to now which to head to.
+Any towns didn’t really show on the GPS, so it was hard to know which to head to.
 The constant rain made it difficult to stop and read a phone screen anyway.

-Ward spoke to a man carrying a bundle of wood on his back, asking the way to a large town.
-We knew no town names, but he pointed at the road we’d just come down and out.
-I couldn’t believe we were going to have to reverse all the way back up to the fork, a good 30 minute ride and one I’d barely made down.
+Ward spoke to a man carrying a bundle of wood on his back, asking the way to a larger town.
+We knew no town names, but he pointed at the road we’d just come down.
+I couldn’t believe we were going to have to reverse all the way back up to the original fork, a good 30 minute ride and one I’d barely made down.
 We’d been on the bikes without stopping or eating for about 5 hours straight and the fatigue was showing from the time, the nonstop roughness and mud.
 Sitting in the village after dark was no option, so I swallowed hard and gunned it back towards the mountain.
 It was a lot of work and curse words, but after about 20 minutes we had made it back to the fork.
 The falling darkness was not comforting.
-I got my GPS to catch the track again and it showed the nearest town to still be 3 hours away at best.
+I got my GPS to catch the track again and it showed the nearest town to be over 3 hours away at best.

-It was easy to feel panicky, knowing the road ahead was treacherous and we were still 12,000 feet or more in the Andes, with rain and darkness falling.
-We rode as fast as I could, until spotting a minivan in a group of small homes.Ward asked the driver what was ahead and how long.
-His response was at least three hours to go.
-It was now 6 pm and the road ahead was difficult.
-We rode until the light faded completely, crossing mudslides and rock piles, running streams, huge sections of greasy slick mud and deep ruts.
-I couldn’t help but wonder how the minivan had ever made it up this road.
+It was easy to feel panicky, knowing the road ahead was treacherous and we were still 12,000 feet or more up in the Andes, with rain and night falling.
+We rode as fast as I could, until spotting a minivan in a group of small homes.
+Ed asked the driver what was ahead and how long.
+His response was "at least three hours to go".
+It was now 6 pm and the road ahead was difficult, just a narrow dirt track the width of a car on the edge of a precipice.
+We rode until the light faded completely, crossing mudslides and rock piles, through running streams, huge sections of grease-slick mud and deep ruts.
+I couldn’t help but wonder how the minivan we'd met had ever made it up this road.

 The shambled road eventually brought a small village of mud brick walls and miraculously, a concrete street.
 At the first turn, I saw a sign for a hostel, and more importantly a gated driveway.
 That meant security for the bikes and we stopped.
-Through an iron barred widow, the old man took our money and passed some thin old towels through, along with a padlock and key.
+Through an iron barred window, the old man took our money and passed some thin old towels through, along with a padlock and key.
 Finding my room, he had to help get the door open and showed me how to padlock it.